-Rooftop gin gardens, 80s dance floors, foodie festivals and free water slides.
+Rooftop gin gardens, foodie festivals and beachside pop-ups.
 The city’s hotting up and bursting at the seams with summer scenes.

 Tanqueray Gin Pop-Up at Fatto Bar and Cantina

 Unwind under the vines at Fatto’s Tanqueray Terrace.
 Refresh with Tanqueray G&Ts and nibble infused salmon, spanner crab and Yarra Valley Caviar bites.
 Until 1 March.

 Chill in a luxe caravan atop new rooftop playground Summertime Social.
 Order Dirty Birdie fried chicken and play bocce and skittles on the pop-up lawn.
 At Fed Square Skyline Terrace.

 Relax on the river among pastel palm trees.
 Sip pink spritz and DIY whole lobster tacos.
 Floating summer staple Arbory Afloat is back with a 70s Miami vibe plus top deck pool.
 Until 30 April.

 Sip summer spritz and wild rosé in QT’s sky-high secret pop-up garden.
 Snack on barbeque bites under the new mural.
 Thursday and Friday at QT Melbourne.

 Weekend Summer Sessions